Code-Institute-Submissions/vladovichsvetlana-music-online-quiz_NovResub/README.md

 ![online_quiz](https://user-images.githubusercontent.com/107796276/192120730-917bbab1-ba45-4670-a039-2f3209ab736d.jpg)

-A fully responsive online quiz is made from scratch with the help of HTML, CSS and Java Script.
+A fully responsive online quiz is made from scratch with the help of HTML, CSS and Java Script:

 ![responsive_design_readme](https://user-images.githubusercontent.com/107796276/192120736-e5c8032d-2f50-48b0-a8aa-423ad0f14d80.jpg)

 Online quiz can be opened by scanning the QR code with a QR code reader or a camera of any latest smart device.
-It can also be opened in the most popular browsers such as Google Chrome, Firefox and Microsoft Internet Explorer.
+It can also be opened in the most popular browsers such as Google Chrome, Firefox and Microsoft Internet Explorer:

 ![QRandbrowsers](https://user-images.githubusercontent.com/107796276/192121852-1fd7ad6c-2d5d-4c9a-b8b3-3238fd86f188.jpg)

-Existing Features
+Existing Features:

 The test consists of 5 questions with a muilti-choice answers grids (one of 4 options is correct).
 The following Java Script functions used: Quiz(options), function generateQuestions, function render_question, function initQuiz, function checkAnswer, function validateAnswer, function nextQuestion, function prevQuestion, function finishQuiz.